 - An updated MHDC 1300 Form (as a separate document).
-The 1300 Form must also contain the contact information (name and phone number) for all updated comparable data. - Describe any changes/modifications to the development from the previously submitted market study. - Provide rents if they are different from the original market study. - An updated weighted overall Rent Advantage/Disadvantage Rate chart. - Review of economic conditions and the demand for the proposed development. - A statement of positive and negative attributes that will affect the property's marketability, performance and lease up. - The state and local factors from areavibes.com change annually in the late fall of each year; therefore any market study update submitted for consideration must include updated crime statistics.
+The 1300 Form must also contain the contact information (name and phone number) for all updated comparable data. - Describe any changes/modifications to the development from the previously submitted market study. - Provide rents if they are different from the original market study.
+New rents and market rents must be supported by updated comparable rent grids. - An updated weighted overall Rent Advantage/Disadvantage Rate chart.
+Use proposed rent and market rent in the analysis, DO NOT use average market rent. - Review of economic conditions and the demand for the proposed development. - A statement of positive and negative attributes that will affect the property's marketability, performance and lease up. - The state and local factors from areavibes.com change annually in the late fall of each year; therefore, any market study update submitted for consideration must include updated crime statistics.